From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Background and Related Work

 \section{Background and Related Work}

-In this section, we first introduce the concept of regression bugs, illustrate their characteristics, and review existing benchmarks designed specifically on such bugs.
+\firstrevision{In this section, we first introduce the concept of regression bugs, including their characteristics, categorization, and concrete examples for each type, along with existing benchmarks and tools for mining regression bugs.
 We then discuss related work on program repair benchmarks and automated program repair (APR) techniques.
+Finally, we provide an overview of regression bug repair, along with an illustrative example and formal problem formulation.}

-\subsection{Regression Bug}
+\subsection{\firstrevision{Regression Bug}}

 Regression bug is a common class of bugs that occur when a feature that previously worked correctly stops functioning after certain changes, such as bug fixes, new feature additions, code refactoring, or other software modifications.
 A regression test is designed to ensure that existing functionality or intended behavior remains intact during software evolution.
 When such a test fails, indicating that a recent change has unintentionally reverted the software to a “less developed state”, the associated bug is referred to as a \emph{regression bug}~\cite{nir2008locating}.